xarial/codestack/solidworks-api/troubleshooting/macros/index.md

 description: Overview and solutions for the most common errors of running the macros in SOLIDWORKS
 image: /images/codestack-snippet.png
 labels: [macro, not working, problem, solidworks api, troubleshooting, vba]
+styles:
+  - /assets/styles/catalogue.css
 redirect-from:
   - /2018/04/macros-troubleshooting-issues-and-resolutions.html
 ---
 SOLIDWORKS macro is the most common way to automate and extended the functionality of SOLIDWORKS via its API.
-Macros can be developed in-house or downloaded from the different web-sites including SOLIDWORKS forum, 3D Content Central, [Code Stack](/solidworks-tools) etc. or even recorded from SOLIDWORKS.
+Macros can be developed in-house or downloaded from the different web-sites including SOLIDWORKS forum, 3D Content Central, [CodeStack](/solidworks-tools) etc. or even recorded from SOLIDWORKS.

 But in some cases the macro doesn't work as expected.
 This is usually one of the following scenarios: